ligeiamag/ligeiamag.github.io/_spring-2020/here-is-survival-intimate-amie-norman-walker.md

 ---
 layout: posts
 title: Here is survival, intimate
-description: A short story by Amie Norman Walker — Here is survival, intimate
+description: A short story by Amie — Here is survival, intimate
-author: Amie Norman Walker
+author: Amie
 tags: [fiction]
 excerpt: ...
 I want to leave.
 I always do.
 There is never a moment in which I'm not considering it.
 I barely stand it some days ...
 date: 2019-06-06